Jantalus/tesis/TracerPIN_modified/README.md

 TracerPIN requires the [Intel PIN framework](https://www.intel.com/content/www/us/en/developer/articles/tool/pin-a-binary-instrumentation-tool-downloads.html) to compile and run as well as a few packages.
 This tool was developed with version *3.30, kit 98830*

-You could either download via the link manually or with the following commands.
+You can download via the link manually or with the following commands.
 > Just make sure the `PIN_ROOT` env var is setup to where you extracted the PIN framework.

 ```bash